-Foundation preparation of the abutments was carried out in accordance with the guidelines outlined in AMEC's 2011 Construction Monitoring Manual (AMEC 2012b).
-Preparation was conducted on the south and perimeter abutments and consisted of the following:
+Foundation preparation of the abutments was carried out in accordance with the guidelines outlined in AMEC's 2012 Construction Monitoring Manual (AMEC 2012b).
+Preparation was conducted on the South and Perimeter abutments prior to fill placement and consisted of the following:

-- Removal of overburden Areas within the dam footprint and 2 m beyond, were stripped of organic material, loose or soft soils and deleterious material (including previously placed waste rockfill). - Test pitting Prior to cutoff trench construction, excavation of two test pits were performed (one at each the south and perimeter abutments) to confirm that a minimum of 2 m depth of native till was present beneath the embankment core limits.
+- Removal of overburden Areas within the dam footprint and 2 m beyond, were stripped and cleared of organic material, loose or soft soils and deleterious material (including previously placed waste rockfill). - Test pitting Prior to cutoff trench construction, excavation of two test pits were performed (one at each the south and perimeter abutments) to confirm that a minimum of 2 m depth of native till was present beneath the embankment core limits.
 The test pits were completed downstream of the core limits such that the existing soils under the till core contact were not compromised.
-Bedrock was not encountered in any of the test pits. (see Photos 1, 2) - Drainage Blanket construction Prior to placement of the drainage blanket, proof-rolling of the exposed native abutment material was completed using a 10 ton vibratory smooth drum compactor.
-A drainage blanket consisting of a 0.6 m thick lift of Zone F material was then placed to the full extents of the embankment shell.
-Thickness of the blanket lift was verified by hand digging a number of test pits in randomly selected locations. (see Photos 3, 4) - Drainage ditch construction Construction of a drainage ditch was performed by excavating a ditch approximately 0.6 to 1.0 m in depth and 2.0 m in width, along the Perimeter and South Embankments downstream of the abutment core extensions. (see Photo 5) The ditch was constructed in order to accommodate drainage trench detail implemented in past raises, aligned along the toe of the dam.
-On the South Embankment the corrugated drainage pipe was extended and placed at the base of the trench.
-The trenches were then backfilled with filter material (Zone F).
+Bedrock was not encountered in either of the test pits. (see Photos 1, 2) - Drainage Blanket construction Prior to placement of the drainage blanket, proof-rolling of the exposed native abutment material was completed using a 10 ton vibratory smooth drum compactor.
+A drainage blanket consisting of a 0.6 m thick lift of Zone F material was then placed to the full extents of the embankment shell limits.
+Thickness of the blanket lift was verified by hand digging a number of test pits in randomly selected locations. (see Photos 3, 4) - Drainage ditch construction Construction of a drainage ditch was performed by excavating a ditch approximately 0.6 to 1.0 m in depth and 2.0 m in width, along the Perimeter and South Embankments downstream of the abutment core extensions. (see Photo 5) The ditch was constructed in order to accommodate drainage ditch detail implemented in past raises, aligned along the toe of the dam.
+On the South Embankment the existing corrugated drainage pipe was extended and placed along the base of the ditch.
+The ditches were then entirely backfilled with filter material (Zone F).